Portles/Steam-Boost-For-MacOS/README.md

 Extract ".zip" file, open one of them, than click run.

 -----
-Sometimes Restoring back your steam makes steam store lagging or bugged.
+Sometimes restoring back your steam makes steam's store lagging or bugged.

-On this situation you need to restart your steam by closing(complately) and reopen.
+On this situation, you need to restart your steam app.

 -----